 - The tricky stuff like finding Thai witnesses

-The downside of the agents was cost.
+The downside of the agents is cost – unsurprising as you’re paying someone else to do the work.
 Every agent we contacted quoted us between 16-18,000 THB.
-That’s around £400-450 and is a lot more than we were anticipating.
+That’s around £400-450 and is somewhat more than we were anticipating.
+But again, if time is of the essence, it’s money well spent and you could save yourselves a lot of hassle!

 Adding the cost of UK documents would have brought the overall cost of getting married in Thailand to well over £600, so in the end we opted for the DIY route.